Classification in Equilibrium: Structure of Optimal Decision Rules

 \section{Introduction}

 A central challenge in designing decision rules that classify people is that the rule itself reshapes the behavior it evaluates.
 Once individuals understand how they are being assessed, they adjust their actions in order to obtain better outcomes, so that classification alters the distribution of behavior it is meant to predict.
-This endogeneity lies at the core of a rapidly expanding literature in incentive-aware and strategic machine learning \citep{HardtEtAl16,Dong18,Podimata25}, as well as a longstanding tradition in economics and political science examining how screening rules and evaluative thresholds shape individual behavior \citep{Spence73,CoateLoury93,JungEtAl20}.
-Existing research largely examines how individuals respond to given classifiers---whether by genuine investment or strategic manipulation---but not how a designer should optimally anticipate and exploit those responses.
+This endogeneity lies at the core of a rapidly expanding literature in incentive-aware and strategic machine learning that analyzes how individuals manipulate observable features to influence algorithmic decisions \citep{HardtEtAl16,Dong18,HuEtAl19,MilliEtAl19,Podimata25}, and a complementary literature on performative prediction that examines how deployed models change the data-generating process that they are trained on \citep{PerdomoZrnicMendlerDunnerHardt2020,KimPerdomo23,HardtMendler-Dunner23}.
+At the same time, a longstanding tradition in economics and political science examines how evaluative rules shape individual behavior.
+Signaling and screening theories \citep{Spence73,RothschildStiglitz76,Holmstrom82}, statistical discrimination \citep{Phelps72,Arrow73Discrimination,FangMoro11}, and work on affirmative action and institutional design \citep{McCubbinsSchwartz84,CoateLoury93} all highlight how thresholds, monitoring, and classification criteria can induce strategic responses in a population.

-This article provides such a characterization.
-We study a setting in which a designer selects a classification rule, agents choose whether to comply (or, in an extension, to possibly ``cheat''), and the resulting equilibrium prevalence of compliance depends on the incentive properties of the classifier itself.
-We show that under a monotone likelihood ratio assumption, the agent's best-response behavior is governed by a small number of incentive statistics, reflecting the differences in expected payoffs across compliance, cheating, and noncompliance.
-This reduction allows us to derive complete structure theorems for optimal classification rules across a wide range of objectives and constraints.
-Without cheating, optimal rules are \emph{threshold rules}, and may be \emph{negative} thresholds if, for example, informational quality can be improved by decreasing equilibrium compliance.
-When faced with a quota (or capacity constraint), the optimal rule remains a threshold rule.
-When cheating is possible, the optimal rule is either a single-threshold rule or a two-threshold (``two-cut'') rule with a non-monotone reward region.
+This existing research typically characterizes how individuals respond to a fixed classifier or policy rule---whether through genuine investment, effort, or feature manipulation---but rarely characterizes the designer's optimal rule under general objectives that explicitly anticipate those responses.
+In contrast, we characterize the globally optimal classifier under general designer payoffs and fully endogenous behavioral responses.
+In our setting a designer selects a classification rule, agents choose whether to comply (or, in an extension, to possibly ``cheat''), and the resulting equilibrium prevalence of compliance depends on the incentive properties of the classifier itself.
+We show that, under a monotone likelihood ratio assumption, we can completely characterize globally optimal classification rules across a wide range of classification objectives and constraints.